keptn-contrib/dynatrace-service/README.md

-# Dynatrace Service and Dynatrace OneAgent Operator
+# Dynatrace Service

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-contrib/dynatrace-service) [![Build Status](https://travis-ci.org/keptn-contrib/dynatrace-service.svg?branch=master)](https://travis-ci.org/keptn-contrib/dynatrace-service)
 [![Go Report Card](https://goreportcard.com/badge/github.com/keptn-contrib/dynatrace-service)](https://goreportcard.com/report/github.com/keptn-contrib/dynatrace-service)

 The *dynatrace-service* is a [Keptn](https://keptn.sh) service that sends information about the current state of a pipeline run for a service to Dynatrace by sending events for the correlating detected service.
+In addition the service is responsible for installing the [Dynatrace OneAgent operator](https://github.com/Dynatrace/dynatrace-oneagent-operator) as well as configuring your Dynatrace tenant to fully interact with the Keptn installation.

-The service is subscribed to the following Keptn CloudEvents:
+The service is subscribed to the following [Keptn CloudEvents](https://github.com/keptn/spec/blob/master/cloudevents.md):

 - sh.keptn.events.deployment-finished
 - sh.keptn.events.evaluation-done